-Platform as a Service is a simple way to deploy an app in a given technology (e.g., Node.js, Ruby, PHP, Python, Java, .NET).
+Platform as a Service is a simple way to deploy an app in a given technology (e.g., Node.js, Ruby, PHP, Python, Java, .NET - so it's often used by .NET development companies).
 The most popular platforms are Heroku and Google App Engine.

 Generally, you don’t have to configure CI (continuous integration).
 Just push a commit, it’ll recognize the app is in Node.js, and it’ll run npm install (you can add additional commands in the postinstall script, which is run by NPM after installing the dependencies) and npm start.
 If the app is in Ruby, it will run bundle install and similar for other environments.